pmaier983/gaulish/README.md

   - [ ] Setup Ship <-> Ship interaction
   - [ ] Setup a way to get cash
   - [ ] Fix the begging functionality
+  - [ ] Multiple Ships now gaining visible land at the same time